-How much money you need for a traditional retirement is going to be way different than how much money you need for to feel financially secure.
-These two numbers will be very different than how much you might need for a mini-retirement, or to retire early.
+How much money you need for a traditional retirement will differ from how much money you need to feel financially secure.
+These two numbers will be very different than how much you might need for a mini-retirement or to retire early.
 It’s impossible to determine how much money you need if you don’t specify what you need it for.

-So instead of giving you some general guidance, we’re going to break this down into the four most commonly asked questions and help you figure out how much you might need for a traditional retirement, to retire early, to survive a year, and for financial security.
+So instead of giving you some general guidance, we’re going to break this down into commonly asked questions and help you figure out how much you might need for a traditional retirement, to retire early, to survive a year, and for financial security.

 How Much Money Do You Need for Traditional Retirement?

-Following the 80% rule, the average person would need about $41600 per year in retirement income.
-You can do the math based on your specific income to determine what the 80% rule says that you will need each year.
+Following the 80% rule, the average person would need about $52000 per year in retirement income.
+You can do the math based on your specific income to determine what the 80% rule says (.8 x yearly income = how much you will need per year in retirement).

 How Much Money Do You Need for Financial Independence?

 If you aren’t sure – take this quiz to find out what type of FIRE you are.
 Knowing what you want out of financial independence will give you a start towards determining how much money you will need to achieve it.

-First, you can’t take any money that’s earmarked for retirement into account until you reach the minimum withdrawal age.
-So if you decide to retire early at age 45, you can’t count on your 401K, IRA, social security, or anything like that to fund the first 20 years of retirement.
+First, you can’t take any money earmarked for retirement into account until you reach the minimum withdrawal age without paying steep penalties.
+If you decide to retire early at age 45, you can’t count on your 401K, IRA, social security, or anything like that to fund the first 20 years of retirement.

 If you are pursuing a more traditional form of FI, like lean fire, fat fire, or anything in between, you need to determine what you will need in your pre-retirement accounts and what you can make from passive income.